 The only occurrence of more than one ConceptList element in a response message shall be for the purpose of returning multiple language representations of the same value set.

-A full XML Schema Document for the SVS types is available on the IHE ftp site (see ITI TF-2x: Appendix W).
+A full XML Schema Document for the SVS types is available online: see ITI TF-2x: Appendix W.